jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Trample           E          T              6D8+5D12           -                 -

-70
-Alex Greene (order #3140110)                                                                                8
-         Centaur
+## Centaur
 Famed nomads, musicians and bowmen, centaurs are an intelligent and usually benign race.
-A centaur has the body of a horse but with the torso, arms and head of a human where the horse’s head would be.
+A centaur has the body of a horse but with the torso, arms and head of a human where the horse's head would be.

-Because of a centaur’s unique body structure it is not able to put the full force of its mass behind most attacks.
-Thus, instead of adding SIZ to STR to determine the centaur’s Damage Modifier, the centaur’s STR should be doubled.
+Because of a centaur's unique body structure it is not able to put the full force of its mass behind most attacks.
+Thus, instead of adding SIZ to STR to determine the centaur's Damage Modifier, the centaur's STR should be doubled.
 However, if the centaur is kicking, charging or striking with a lance or longspear the Damage Modifier should be figured normally (STR + SIZ).

 Centaurs can be used as Adventurers.
 They prefer the simple life of the herd and wilds to cities